 I’ve even used it for pizza dough in a pinch and for braided breads, like this super old BBQ Chicken Braid recipe.

-I also posted a 100% whole wheat version of this French bread roll recipe here with a few small but important notes/changes, so if whole wheat is more your jam, check that out (although you can definitely add whole wheat flour to the recipe below as I’ve done many a time throughout the years).
+I also posted a 100% whole wheat version of these French bread rolls with a few small but important notes/changes, so if whole wheat is more your jam, check that out (although you can definitely add whole wheat flour to the recipe below as I’ve done many a time throughout the years).

 There is not an easier, more perfect roll recipe out there!